jonathanchu/jonathanchu.is/content/posts/introducing-grove.md

 ## What's next {#what-s-next}

-Grove is in the [MELPA review process](https://github.com/melpa/melpa/pulls) now, so it should be available there soon.
-In the meantime, the source is on [GitHub](https://github.com/jonathanchu/grove) and manual installation works fine.

-I have a few things I'd like to explore next -- better note templates, tag autocomplete, and some refinements to the graph view.
-But the core is solid and I've been using it daily as my primary note-taking system, which is the real test.
+I have a few things I'd like to explore next -- note templates, tag autocomplete, and some refinements to the graph view to make it interactive.
+These are definitely nice-to-haves, but I would only want more time to think about some of these more thoughtfully as complexity increases with features like interactive graph views.
+But the core is solid and I've been using it daily as my primary note-taking system, which has been the real test.

-If you've been looking for a note-taking setup in Emacs that doesn't require a PhD in configuration, give Grove a try!
+If you've been looking for a note-taking setup in Emacs that doesn't require much configuration or revamping your notes workflows, give Grove a try!
 Feedback and contributions are always welcome.